Welcome to Beyond Hogwarts!

 J.K.
-Rowling has finally announced on her official website that the title of Book 7 be Harry Potter and the ly Hallows.
+Rowling has finally announced on her official website that the title of Book 7 will be Harry Potter and the Deathly Hallows.

 How do you feel about this new title?
 Is it darker than you were expecting?